RosscoIMF/H.O.L.E./README.md

 Whether you're working on a piston, a custom cylinder, or any other cylindrical object, H.O.L.E. provides you with the tools to accurately design and plot your layout with ease.

+You will need to install Adobe Reader and use Adobe's print scaling function to fine-tune the metric accuracy of the template.
+Achieving accuracy within ±1 mm is easily possible with some adjustments to the scaling function.

 Features

     Mass Calculation: Compute the total material removed based on cylinder dimensions, material density, and hole layout.